Freetz-NG/speed-to-fritz/trunk/co-new/replace/README.txt

 base.drv is now called base.vdi
 This was done to be compatible to andLinux beta2 final

+We changed the naming from freetzlinux to speedlinux.

+All Version are useabel for speed-to-fritz and freetz.

 Changes 06.06.2011
 coLinux kernelversion is now 2.7.10, but dont worry coLinux kernel version must not be the same as the kernelversion